Status of compliance with TCFD and TNFD disclosure recommendations

 <https://www.tokai-rika.co.jp/en/sustainability/governance/corporate/>

-Management's role in assessing and managing risks and opportunities The Company-wide Environmental Committee, chaired by the Representative Director and President, determines mid- to long-term strategies for environmental activities, including carbon neutrality and biodiversity conservation activities, approves goals and action plans, and manages and reviews progress against the plans.
+Management’s role in assessing and managing risks and opportunities The company-wide Environmental Committee, chaired by the President, determines the Carbon-neutral Strategy, which will serve as our policy for addressing risks and opportunities; approves targets and implementation plans; and oversees the progress and review of those plans.

 How human rights policies and related activities, and oversight are conducted with respect for stakeholders, while also respecting indigenous peoples and local communities.